 The Canaanites are descendants of Canaan who was the son of Ham (one of Noah's three sons).
 They settled in the Land of Promise shortly after the flood.
-Regarding the Girgashites, very little is known about them.

-The Amorites also descended from Canaan (Genesis 10:15 - 16).
+The Amorites descended from Canaan (Genesis 10:15 - 16).
 They were known for producing giant people (Deuteronomy 3:11, Amos 2:9).
 King Sihon and the Amorites, at the time of Moses, lived just east of the Dead Sea and south of the river Jabbok.
 The Amorites, sometime before Israel entered Canaan, conquered the area previously populated by the Ammonites (Numbers 21:26).

 Israel, under Moses, destroyed the Amorites and took all of their cities which included Heshbon (Numbers 21:21 - 26).
 After their conquest nothing more of note is mentioned about the Amorites in Scripture.

 The Perizzites were people who were scattered throughout the land.
 The Hivites were a people who ruled mostly around the area of Shechem.
 The Jebusites, who were descended from Ham, lived in and around the city of Jebus.
 After David became King, he and all the Israel fought the Jebusites, conquered them, and renamed Jebus to Jerusalem.